 - Support political momentum for gender equality goals in post-2015 agenda and associated financial commitments.

 The CoP will be convened at ministerial level every six months, in line with other global events that require the presence of finance ministers, including the Annual and Spring Meetings of the World Bank Group and the IMF.
 Technical-level meetings will also be organized throughout the year, hosted by either the members of the CoP or other interested parties, to allow for an ongoing exchange of knowledge and best practices.

-The current members of the CoP include the finance ministers from Jamaica, Mauritania, Morocco, Nigeria, Romania, Rwanda, Sierra Leone, and Timor-Leste.
+The current members of the CoP include the finance ministers from Bangladesh, Burkina Faso, Cabo Verde, Ecuador, Jamaica, Mauritania, Morocco, Nepal, Nigeria, Romania, Rwanda, Sierra Leone, Sweden, and Timor-Leste.
 The CoP welcomes additional finance ministers that have shown commitment and willingness to use their positions to promote gender equality.
 The CoP will be affiliated with a broader group of actors who are interested in promoting and supporting these ministers in their work, including the World Bank Group, UN Women and UK-DfID.